Overview: What You Need to Know About Day Sleep

 Day sleep is fragile sleep.
 During the day your baby is taking in constant stimulation, and the pressure to sleep is significantly lower than it is at night.
 It’s not uncommon for parents to come to us with little ones who sleep decently well at night, but their baby spends hours fighting sleep and naps are a total drag throughout the day.

 If your baby is fighting naps all together, this post will help you to understand what might be going on and what you can do to help them get the daytime sleep their bodies need.
-If your primary struggle is chronically short naps, this detailed 12 Step Guide to Getting Rid of Crap Naps for Good is for you.
+If your primary struggle is chronically short naps, our detailed Step-by-step Guide to Putting an End to Crap Naps is for you.
 In the guide we help you troubleshoot all of the factors playing into your child’s chronic short nap cycle and direct you step-by-step to make the necessary changes that lead to your baby getting the daytime sleep their body needs for healthy growth and development.

 Your Baby’s Daytime Sleep Needs